NoComment1105/periodic-mod-minecraft/README.md

 This mod adds elements from the real world into minecraft, making the game, a bit more realistic

 ### Features
-Adds Uranium Ingots, Uranium Ore, Uranium Blocks, Uranium Armour and Tools

-**MORE COMING SOON**
+* Adds Uranium, Aluminium, Potassium, Steel and Silver
+* Uranium Tools
+* Aluminium Armour
+* Reinforced Variants of both
+* Potassium Lanterns

 ### The Developers